-- 1. The Application Fee is non-refundable.
+- The Application Fee is non-refundable.
 If, after testing and/or an interview with the administration, it is recommended that your child not be accepted for enrollment at the Academy, the Enrollment Fee will be refunded. - 2.
 Tuition begins on August 1.
 Tuition paid in full by August 1 receives a discount.
 All families are automatically set up on the 10-month payment schedule. - 3.
+30 day notice required for withdrawal.
+We know plans can change.
+If they do, kindly notify the school 30 days before the day of withdrawal.
+This also applies to the first day of school.
+This will allow another student on the waitlist a chance to enroll and the bookkeeper time to update your payment plan.
+Failure to do so may result in forfeiting 1 month of tuition. - 4.
 Current WCCA families may receive tuition credit when, upon their recommendation, a family new to WCCA completes their enrollment in WCCA.
 Multiple referral credits may be earned.
-See the New Student Referral Credit information sheet for complete details. - 4.
-A family that qualifies for both the early payment discount and the referral credit may choose one credit to apply to their account. - 5.
-Monthly tuition payment plans are from August through May (10-month plan) or from August through June (10month plan skipping Feb) using FACTS, RenWeb's automatic scheduled payment service.
+See the New Student Referral Credit information sheet for complete details. - 5.
+A family that qualifies for both the early payment discount and the referral credit may choose one credit to apply to their account. - 6.
+Monthly tuition payment plans are from August through May (10-month plan) using FACTS, RenWeb's automatic scheduled payment service.
 For those families who are not set up for automatic payments in FACTS, tuition is due on the 10th of the month.
-The associated fees for bank drafts will be paid by the school. - 6.
-Extended care and other incidental charges will be billed to your account and may be paid by check, cash, or through FACTS. - 7.
+The associated fees for bank drafts will be paid by the school. - 7.
+Extended care and other incidental charges will be billed to your account and may be paid through FACTS. - 8.
 If the account is not up-to-date by the end of the month, parents must contact the bookkeeper's office to make arrangements for payment.
-If a family gets two months behind in tuition, and no arrangements have been made, the family will be asked to withdraw until the bill is paid. - 8.
-THE FEE FOR A RETURNED PAYMENT IS \$30.00. - 9.
+If a family gets two months behind in tuition, and no arrangements have been made, the family will be asked to withdraw until the bill is paid. - 9.
+THE FEE FOR A RETURNED PAYMENT IS \$30.00. - 10.
 Outstanding tuition and other fees are due and payable in full when a student withdraws or is dismissed for any reason.
-Fees and some tuition are non-refundable in case of withdrawal or dismissal. - 10.
+Fees and some tuition are non-refundable in case of withdrawal or dismissal. - 11.
 Tuition and fees are to be fully paid on or before the last day of school.
-A student's account must be current before that student is allowed to attend the following year and before a graduating eighth grader receives his/her diploma. - 11.
+A student's account must be current before that student is allowed to attend the following year and before a graduating eighth grader receives his/her diploma. - 12.
 Parents will be charged for damages to or loss of school property attributable to their student.